mlcohen/simple-webpack-module-federation-demonstration/README.md

 We use the plugin's `remotes` field to tell Webpack that we want to use the *Foo* remote module.
 The value assigned to the key _Foo_ is a stringified promise.
 This promise is what Webpack will use to fetch and load the remote module.
 The promise will create a DOM script element to fetch the remote module's entry file (`moduleEntry.js`).
 Once the entry file has been retrieved and loaded, the promise is resolved by passing back the *Foo* module's entry interface (an `init` and `get` function).
 This interface is what Webpack uses to import functionality from the remote module.

 Do you really need to explicitly write this promise logic?
-Well, no. You could instead use the `ExternalTemplateRemotesPlugin` [plugin](https://www.npmjs.com/package/external-remotes-plugin) that will essentially do the same thing.
+Well, no. Making your own explicit promise is useful when you want complete control over remote module loading.
+Instead, you can use the `ExternalTemplateRemotesPlugin` [plugin](https://www.npmjs.com/package/external-remotes-plugin) that will essentially do the same thing.
 But seeing the promise logic makes it clear how Webpack goes about retrieving and loading remote modules.

 #### Importing remote modules